cheese-hub/python-example-app/README.md

 * Dependencies - if your code requires multiple Docker images to run (e.g. `arpspoof-hacker` depends on `arpspoof-victim`)

-# Bringing it all Together
+# 9) Contributing Back to CHEESEHub
-Once your application works in CHEESEHub, you can make a PR to our [Application Catalog](https://github.com/cheese-hub/catalog).
+Once your application is tested and working in CHEESEHub, you can make a PR to our [Application Catalog](https://github.com/cheese-hub/catalog).

 Before merging it into our catalog, we will review and test your submission to verify the following:
-* Working Docker image + build process
+* Working Docker image + build process in place - see steps 1-3 above
-* Image has been pushed to a public image repository (e.g. DockerHub)
+* Image has been built and pushed to a public image repository (e.g. DockerHub) - see step 4 above

-* A lesson plan and/or set of instrcutions for the demonstration is included
+We may need to work with you to create a lesson plan or set of instructions to demonstrate the security concept or vulnerability highlighted by your code.

 Once your additions have been merged, the new application will be available to all users of CHEESEHub! :tada: :confetti_ball: